sushilk123/Email_SMS_Sender/README.md

 # Email_SMS_Sender

+This Projects demonstrates
+1. how you can send SMS using a python script
-This Projects demonstrates how you can send SMS or an Email using python script
+2. how you can send Email using a python script
+3. Google Maps Platform's Distance Metrix API to calculate commute time, and when there's too much traffic, I send an automatic notification about my status to my colleague.
+The notification is sent through an Email and SMS using a python script.

 I. Sending SMS: